Nghuynh07/card_component/README.md

 ### What I learned

 For the hover state of the equilibrium image, I learned that its easier to hover over the parent's element than the image itself.
-This works if the parent element has a higher z-index than both the images.
+This works if the parent element has a higher z-index than both the images and for z-index to happen its position needs to be set.

 ## Author